lynx-x-ray-observatory/soxs/doc/source/command_line/spectra.rst

       --cxb_factor CXB_FACTOR
                             The fraction of the CXB photons that are resonant scattered to enhance the lines.
 Default: 0.5
-      --var_elem_option VAR_ELEM_OPTION
-                            An integer to choose between options for variable elements, which are: 1: specify abundances of O, Ne, and Fe separately from other metals, 2: specify abundances of O, Ne, Mg, Si, S, and Fe separately from other metals.
-Default: None, which means no metal abundances can be specified separately.
       --absorb_model ABSORB_MODEL
                             Model for applying foreground Galactic absorption.
       --nH_abs NH_ABS       The hydrogen column in units of 10**22 atoms/cm**2.